Solitaire Guest Farm Desert Ranch

 |Entrance to farm is on C14, 500m from t-junction at Solitaire

 One of Namibia's finest experiences is visiting the famous Dunes of Sossusvlei, Sesriem canyon, Naukluft Mountains and Spreedtshoogte Pass.
 Solitaire Guest Farm Desert Ranch is the perfect location from which to base your day trips and excursions to these destinations or to simply relax for few days.The Farm is situated at the foot of the rugged Rand Mountains with a breath taking view over the vast Namib Desert and beautiful Naukluft Mountains.
-The Solitaire Guest Farm Desert Ranch is a cosy privately owned guest farm and opened its doors in 2004 by co-owners Walter and Simone Swarts.
+The Solitaire Guest Farm Desert Ranch is a cosy privately owned guest farm and opened its doors in 2004 arts.
 It truly is the Diamond of the Namib Desert and guaranteed to be a highlight of any traveller's Namibian Experience.

 Enjoy one of our authentic African themed en-suite rooms, our luxury self catering house or camp at our peaceful campsite with amenities.

-Our Authentic Africa themed en-suite rooms are located in the original 1950's farm house.
-We offer single, double and family rooms.All tastefully decorated with spacious bathrooms and a ceiling fan.
+Our Authentic Africa themed en-suite rooms with air conditioners are located in the original 1950's farm house.
+We offer single, double and family rooms.All tastefully decorated with spacious bathrooms.

 We have not one but two swimming pools available for all guest to enjoy.

 Delicious dinners and breakfasts are served up every morning and evening at our elegant dining room underneath a traditionally thatched lapa.
 Dinner and breakfast is included in the price our en-suite rooms but also available to other guests upon request.

 After a hard days travelling, hiking or relaxing there is no better place to unwind than our bar equipped to quench any thirst.
 The bar also has a dart board and a fire pit to huddle around and share stories of adventures.